The 12 Most Charming Small Towns in New Jersey

 Dubbed the Mile Square City, thanks to its small footprint at about one square mile, you’ll find crowd pleasers like an Artichoke Basile’s and a (coming soon) Shake Shack in Hoboken, but you should focus your time at the delish Karma Kafe for well-priced and top-quality Indian grub, Barbès for French with a Moroccan twist, Apulia for wood burning oven pies and Italian, and Elysian Cafe for the dreamy ambiance.
 Hoboken is also home to many noteworthy small businesses, like the newly opened Unjumbold, a home and lifestyle store which features products from women, LGBTQ and black-owned companies; Little City Books, an independent book shop that encourages you to bring your pup inside; Galatea, a shop dedicated to lingerie and loungewear; and Washington General Store, which carries a large variety of gifts suited for any personality.

 Where to stay: Should you decide the PATH ride back to the city is just too strenuous, W Hoboken can provide ample respite and the views are *seriously* unreal.
+This cozy studio apartment also comes with WFH amenities if you want to make your stay just a wee-bit longer.

 See more charming towns in the tristate area by subscribing to our mailing list here.